-The Dorothy Schneider Cancer Center focuses on providing convenience, care, and collective wellbeing.
+The Dorothy Schneider Cancer Center at Mills-Peninsula Medical Center focuses on providing convenience, care, and collective well-being.
 Patients and families can trust to receive expert treatment and support at this all-encompassing Center.
 Specific design strategies throughout the Dorothy Schneider Cancer Center optimize the holistic, transformative powers of the facility and its ability to aid in comprehensive healing and care.

 Inspired by Dorothy Schneider’s wish to create an institution that treated the whole person, a patient is able to get diagnosis, treatment, and support in one place.
 Resources and services include medical oncology, radiation oncology, and surgical oncology along with spaces for nutritionists and dietitians, financial and social planners, clergies and faith leaders, group and private meditation, salons for wigs, and workshops for prostheses.
 By collecting all of the essential services in one place, various treatments for cancer are managed in house to eliminate additional travel to numerous locations.
 This Center effectively provides holistic care in one Center for the planning, treatment, and care for patients.